 For Norman Connors music was a matter of destiny, not choice.
 It is this kismet that allowed the multi-faceted and dynamic musician at the tender age of 16 to perform alongside legendary jazz saxophonist John Coltrane and travel to NY with nothing but his drum sticks and $20 in his pocket, only to end up landing a full scholarship to the prestigious Juilliard School of Music.
 Destined to leave his indelible imprint on the music scene, Norman Connors would go on to discover such revered vocalists as Phyllis Hyman, Angela Bofill, Dee Dee Bridgewater and Jean Carne, produce a track for the iconic Stevie Wonder and create one of R&B's greatest â€˜Quiet Storm' anthems with Michael Henderson's, "You Are My Starship."
 This 1976 chart-topping single, that has been sampled by everyone from LL Cool J to Snoop Dogg, went on to spawn an entire genre of music fusing the worlds of jazz and R&B. Never one to sit still, Norman Connors is at it again with a new project that is destined to further endear him to critics and fans alike as one of music's greatest treasures.

-Star Power, the multi platinum-selling producer's Shanachie debut and first recording in seven years (due out on February 24, 2009) is a momentous occasion that joins Connors with some of his dear friends and some new ones including vocalists Peabo Bryson, Howard Hewett and Christopher Williams, bassist (and vocalist) Michael Henderson, saxophonist Marion Meadows, keyboardists Herman Jackson and Bobby Lyle and guitarists Ray Parker Jr., Norman Brown and Paul Jackson, Jr. among others.
+2009's Star Power, the multi platinum-selling producer's Shanachie debut and first recording in seven years, was a momentous occasion that joined Connors with some of his dear friends and some new ones including vocalists Peabo Bryson, Howard Hewett and Christopher Williams, bassist (and vocalist) Michael Henderson, saxophonist Marion Meadows, keyboardists Herman Jackson and Bobby Lyle and guitarists Ray Parker Jr., Norman Brown and Paul Jackson, Jr. among others.

 "Throughout my career, there have been certain singers that I have always wanted to work with and on this new project I get to do just that," Connors relates.
 His affinity for singers goes back to his youth.
 "I used to take my drum lessons on Saturday and there was a theatre called the Earle Theatre in Philly.
 They used to show a Tarzan movie and after the movie they would have people like Duke Ellington and Count Basie perform and I would make sure to be there, right in the front row.
 I was like a kid in a toy shop.
 Right after the band played the singer would come out in a gown.
 Hearing people like Sarah and Ella at a young age made me fall in love with great voices."